 Steel ≥ 1.5mm to < 3mm – 55µm

-Tables 2 and 3 within EN ISO 1461:2009 give the full details for both conventionally dipped and centrifuged work respectively.
+EN ISO 1461:2022 gives the full details for both conventionally dipped and centrifuged work respectively.

 In order to achieve a thicker coating, the steel would usually require blasting to SA2.5 with a G24 chilled iron grit.
 For regular products or larger contracts, it may be possible to specify controlled silicon steels that are more reactive and give a controlled level of reactivity above standard.
 Please contact us at one of our offices for further information.